THU-KEG/KoPL/doc/source/5_example.rst

 .. glossary::

-    查询例句：Who is known for the new wave of European origin?
+    Question：Who is known for the new wave of European origin?
-    例句释义：谁因欧洲起源的新浪潮而闻名？
-    查询结果：Gary Numan
+    Answer：Gary Numan
     .. image:: demo7.png